MaaZah/Distributed-Systems-Project/README.md

 ### Resources:

 * For the sake of full transparency, the following links were used as guides to get started.
-However it should clear that they were just that: a starting point.
+However it should be clear that they were just that: a starting point.

 * https://www.javaworld.com/article/2075440/core-java/develop-a-generic-caching-service-to-improve-performance.html